indrabasak/indrabasak.github.io/_posts/2017-09-10-java-runtime-memory.md

 image: /images/entry/jvm-runtime.png
 ---

-It has been a while since I thought of studying Java Virtual Machine (JVM) in-depth to get a better understanding of its inner working.
+It has been a while since I thought of writing  about Java Virtual Machine (JVM) to get a better understanding of its inner working.
 I plan to post a series of articles exploring different aspects of JVM.
 The Java memory seems to be the part which trips most folks.
 What better way to start than exploring the JVM's runtime memory?

 The JVM runtime memory can be broadly classified into two
-groups: _commom memory areas_ and _exclusive areas_.
+groups: _common memory areas_ and _exclusive areas_.
 The common memory areas are
-created during JVM start-up and shared across all threads.
+created during JVM startup and shared across all threads.
 They are destroyed during JVM exit.

 Exclusive areas are created during new thread instantiations.
 A thread